pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 ## Troubleshooting

-### I cannot connect to TiDB cluster via private endpoint after enabling private DNS.
+### I cannot connect to a TiDB cluster via a private endpoint after enabling private DNS.
 Why?

 You might need to properly set the security group for your VPC endpoint in the AWS Management Console.
 Go to **VPC** > **Endpoints**.
 Right-click your VPC endpoint and select **Manage security groups**.